noamtamir/txt2musicxml/SYNTAX.md

 - **Bass**: Same as note, but must have a slash (/) before it and must come after a root (+ optional alteration and/or suffix ).
 No whitespace is allowed before or after the slash.
 E.g `/G`

 ## Bar
 A bar consists of multiple chords seperated by whitespace, following a barline.
 It could also be a repeat bar, also followed by a bar line.
+Optionally, a time signature can be added at the beginning.
 - Barline: `|`, `||`, `:||`
-- Repate Bar: `%`
+- Repeat Bar: `%`
 ```
 Gm6 Cm7b5/Gb | % |
 ```